idrinth-thalui/core/dialogue/IdrinthFollowerSceneAncano.md

 I: I'm the one deciding whether I answer.

 A: Allow me to clarify the situation: It is my job to know things.
-My role here is advisor to the Arch-Mage and aided by knowing everything that transpires here.
+My role here is adviser to the Arch-Mage and aided by knowing everything that transpires here.

 I: If the Arch-mage wants to know why I'm here, he can ask me himself.
 No need to send his Thalmor spy.